uo-ec607/lectures/12-parallel/12-parallel.md

 ## 18.891 sec elapsed
 ```

 So that took about 19 seconds on my system.
 Not a huge pain, but let's see if we can do better by switching to a parallel (multicore) implementation.
-For the record, though here is a screenshot of my system monitor, showing that only core was being used during this serial version.
+For the record, though here is a screenshot of my system monitor, showing that only one core was being used during this serial version.

 ![](pics/serial.png)